 While forcible rape has long been recognized as a sex offense, students should be aware that acquaintance (date) rape is also a crime.
 Prevention is the best remedy.
 The College presents regular workshops on how to prevent rape.
 Please check bulletin boards or call the Counseling Office for dates and location.
 These and other services for victims of sexual assault are listed under the “Assistance Programs” at the bottom of this webpage.

 Any member of the University community who commits a crime on campus will be subject to criminal prosecution and University disciplinary procedures.
 Under University disciplinary procedures, a variety of sanctions may be imposed including dismissal or loss of employment.
 Off-campus behavior which indicates that the student represents a danger to the health and safety of other members of the Leeward CC community may also be subject to the University’s disciplinary procedures.
-(The University’s disciplinary procedures are described more fully in the Student Conduct Code.
-Copies are available upon request at the Student Services Office.)
+(The University’s disciplinary procedures are described more fully in the UH Student Conduct Code.)

 Campus Security: 455-0611